 The Pro-Am Surfing Program revolves around the story of Richard K. Salick.
-Richard along with his brother Phil, both surfing professionals, founded the Cocoa Beach Surfing Festival twenty seven years ago as a way to help raise funds to fight kidney disease and help dialysis patients.
+Richard along with his brother Phil, both surfing professionals, founded the Cocoa Beach Surfing Festival over 40 years ago as a way to help raise funds to fight kidney disease and help dialysis patients.

 Richard has a close connection to kidney disease.
 He was a 23-year-old, world-class professional surfer (a member of the U.S. and World Surfing Teams) living his life on the beaches of Florida and traveling around the world when his kidneys failed.
 He was diagnosed as having IGA Nephropathy/Glomerulonephritis, a disease that breaks down the tiny filtering units in the kidneys.
 Richard was then put on a kidney dialysis machine for eight hours a day, three days a week.
 He knew from the beginning that he wanted to have a transplant.
 Fortunately, he had a very willing donor—his identical twin brother, Phil.

 In September 1974 the transplant was performed at Shands Teaching Hospital at the University of Florida.
 While the transplant was successful, Richard had a series of reactions to medications and was hospitalized about 15 times during the year that followed.
 At the time he was told to never surf again.
 It was far too dangerous.